 Low GABA Levels: One of the main causes of Sleep Maintenance Insomnia results from low levels of the neurotransmitter (brain chemical) GABA.
 GABA is the body's main calming, relaxing and tranquillising neurotransmitter.
 Besides a racing mind and Sleep Maintenance Insomnia GABA Deficiency can also present as anxiety, panic attacks, depression, feeling overwhelmed, digestive problems, nervousness, convulsions and Tourettes syndrome.
 Employing strategies to help Naturally increase GABA goes along way to permanently reverse Sleep Maintenance Insomnia.

-Overstimulation of the NMDA Receptors: In addition to GABA deficiency Sleep Maintenance Insomnia can be caused by overstimulation of the N–methyl–D–Aspartate (NMDA) receptors.
-The main roles of the NMDA receptors is in maintaining alertness, learning and long term memory.
+Overstimulation of the NMDA Receptors: In addition to GABA deficiency Sleep Maintenance Insomnia can be caused by overstimulation of the N–methyl–D–aspartate (NMDA) receptors.
+The main roles of the NMDA receptors are in maintaining alertness, learning and long term memory.

 Besides GABA deficiency the NMDA receptors can be overstimulated by excessive consumption of;

 Aspartic acid is a non-essential amino acid commonly found in foods such as sprouted seeds, beef, fish, poultry, cheese, spirulina, lentils, almonds and walnuts.
 However, eating a diet rich in aspartic acid is not enough to overstimulate the NMDA receptors.